ADMEDTAGGER: an annotation framework for distillation of expert knowledge for the Polish medical language: ADMEDTAGGER

 \subsection{Datasets}

 In our work, we used medical datasets in Polish.
+These datasets have been collected as part of the ADMEDVOICE project.
+The detailed description regarding data collection procesess has been provided in the following works: Zielonka et. al. \cite{zielonka2025machine} and Czyżewski et. al. \cite{czyzewski2025comprehensive}.
 As part of the project, we collected a total of 143,756 medical texts from five clinical scenarios: Cardiology, Radiology, Oncology, Pathomorphology, and Hypertension but limited each category to 5000 samples which gives us 21,073 texts, because Pathology and Hypertension did not reach 5000.
 As a result, we obtained a substantial set of real clinical texts representing important areas of medicine.
-Each clinical scenario dataset has a separate set of tags that denote specific types of information relevant to documenting the course of that clinical case.
+Each clinical scenario dataset has a separate set of tags that denote specific types of information relevant to documenting the course of that clinical case and tailored to the practical needs of the participating clinicians.
 During the knowledge distillation stage, the teacher model annotates entire texts with segments corresponding to individual concepts/tags from the forms associated with each clinical scenario.
-Since the task designed for the student models is multiclass text classification, the full texts were divided during the distillation stage into segments that correspond precisely to a given tag/section of the clinical form.
+Since the task designed for the student models is multiclass text classification, the full texts were divided during the distillation stage into segments that correspond to a given tag/section of the clinical form.
 The detailed distribution of tags in the training and test sets is shown in the charts in Figure \ref{fig:datasets_distribution}.
+Test samples for each category have been chosen randomly while ensuring the presence of samples for each of the labels.
+This scenario was dictated by the limited availability of the medical experts collaborating with us, due to which we were unable to conduct validation on a large dataset.
+To our knowledge, the risk of overlap between distributional or procedural effects that could inflate performance estimates was minimal and did not significantly affect the results of our experiments.
 These charts clearly show that in 4 out of the 5 training datasets there is a pronounced imbalance in the representation of specific tags.
 However, this class imbalance problem was addressed during training by assigning weights to each class when training the classification model.
+In Table \ref{tab:data_examples} we present the example of the input text, predicted label ID and name of the predicted label by BERT model for each of the evaluated clinical categories.
+From this example you can clearly seen that the task for BERT models is prediction of the class ID, which represents the type of clinical information important for the physician, for the given text sequence.